kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/junit5.md

     }
     ```

+If a component is provided in the graph as a `Wrapped<T>` wrapper, the test asks for `T`: the extension unwraps such a component before injecting it.
+The wrapper itself is only injected when the declared type is the wrapper type.

 #### Injection Rules { #injection-rules }

 Components can be injected in three ways: into a test class field, into the constructor, or into a test method parameter.